tauplatform/rhomobile-docs/docs/en/edge/guide/app_icon_splash.md

 	</array>

 ### Android
-You can change the icon for your Android application by replacing icon.png, which is in your application icon folder, with a new icon.png.
+The application icons and splashes are located in `/resources/android/res/drawable[-resolution]`.<br />
+For example , the image `/resources/android/res/drawable/icon.png` will be used as the application icon.<br />
+You can add icon with apppriate resolution to `drawable-[resultion]` folders.

 ### Windows Mobile
 Windows Mobile Shell program caches program icons.
 This cache is cleared only when the device or the simulator is restarted.
 If you change the icon of your application, you have to restart the device or simulator: uninstall/install is not enough.

 ## Loading screen

+NOTE: The work with icons and splashes were changed for iOS ans Android since Rhodes 7.0.<br /> Drawable resources for these platforms  are located in `resourse/<android, ios>` path now.
+See Android, iOS sections for details. <br />The Rhodes framework continues to support the old way of working with icons and splashes for other platforms.

-Rhodes supports the display of a custom "Loading" screen while your application is launching.
+Rhodes supports the display of a custom "Loading" screen while your application is launching.<br />

+### iOS and Android
+  - Android: The application splashes are located in `/resources/android/res/drawable[-resolution]`/loading.png.<br />
+  - iOS: The application splash are located in `/resources/ios/Default[-resolution].png`.<br />

+### Windows, Sailfish and deprecated way for iOS and Android
 This screen's source is the file loading.html, located at <application-root>/app/loading.html.

 Alternatively, you can replace loading.html with an image named loading.png if you just want a simple image to be displayed.